DaoCloud/DaoCloud-docs/docs/en/docs/storage/solutions/openebs.md

 Even data engine upgrades are performed using this API.
 These APIs can be used to:

 - Manage the configuration of each data engine
-- How to manage storage needs to be managed or storage pools
+- How to manage storage needs to be managed or StorageClass
 - Manage volumes and their services - create, snapshot, clone, backup, restore, delete
 - Manage pool and volume upgrades